 If you want freedom and flexibility, explore the different ways and websites to land online freelance work.

-What kind of online freelance work can you do online?
+What types of freelance jobs can you do online?

 Naturally, it all depends on your skills and aptitude.
 There are a large number of options and avenues available for online work.
 There is a demand for everything from general tasks to highly specialized skills and outcomes.
 You too can be part of more than one third (35%) of the U.S. workforce that freelanced in 2019.

-In Design, you can look at graphic, visual and UX design
+In Design, you can look at freelance opportunities in graphic, visual and UX design

 Media work like video and podcast editing, creating how-to content